This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Filipino Chicken Adobo Recipe

 Putting together this chicken adobo recipe is simple.
-You can get everything prepped and ready to go, so that when it’s dinnertime, you can cook up some rice and then dinner is ready!
+You can prep everything beforehand, so all you have to do is cook some rice, and then dinner is ready!

 1. Whisk: In a large bowl, whisk together the soy sauce, vinegar, garlic, brown sugar, pepper, and bay leaves.